zengm-games/zengm/README.md

     basketball-gm

-The system-wide install through setup.py should also put make a launcher for "Basketball GM".
+The system-wide install through setup.py should also make a launcher for "Basketball GM".